-Approval of the Charter Amendment Proposal requires the affirmative vote of a majority of the issued and outstanding LSAC Shares.
+Approval of each of the principal proposed changes in the Charter Amendment Proposal as provided on the proxy card requires the affirmative vote of a majority of the issued and outstanding LSAC Shares.

 The Board recommends a vote "FOR" the approval of the Charter Amendment Proposal.